manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 The outer loop is for epochs in which we first shuffle input array indices and then define a [Python generator](https://wiki.python.org/moin/Generators) for a batch creation.
 This function takes in a list of indices and creates a slice that contains `BATCH_SIZE` number or less of elements.
 The inner explicit loop is over a number of batches that are computed beforehand.
 In the loop, [`next()`](https://www.programiz.com/python-programming/methods/built-in/next) function takes in our predefined Python generator and returns a list of index values of length `BATCH_SIZE`.
 Every time this function is executed function retrieves the next item in the iterator.

 Having obtained the list of indices, we construct an input `feed` dictionary, where we define which input array is assigned to which placeholder in the graph.
-In this example, we train our model using batches and thus we provide only slices of whole target and feature data sets.
+In this example, we train our model using batches and thus we provide only slices of whole target and feature datasets.
 Then we execute the graph, by supplying the [`run`](https://www.tensorflow.org/api_docs/python/tf/Session#run) method with two parameters, `fetches` which may be a single graph element or list of an arbitrary number of graph elements, and `feed_dict` corresponds to input values.

 The `run` method executes graph only one step at a time, thus iterating over a number of batches where at each iteration a new input batch is created and supplied to the graph, it has to modify weights and biases in order to find a middle-ground that would satisfy all training input data.
 Following `if` statement is optional, as it allows us to follow the training progress.
 It states that after every 100 epochs we wish to evaluate_ total_ _loss_ and _accuracy_ for whole training and validation sets, and then print it to the console.